Himanshudixit921/IMS/README.md

 List the key features of your project.
 This could include functionalities, tools, APIs, or any notable aspects.

-- Feature 1
-- Feature 2
-- ...
+- Inventory Management System

-## Technologies Used
+ Technologies Used

 Outline the technologies, frameworks, libraries, or tools used in your project.
 Include versions if applicable.